walkeknow/reactnd-project-myreads-starter/README.md

 # MyReads

-A Book Tracking App built with React.js
+A book tracking app built with React.js

 ## How to use
 * install all project dependencies with `npm install`